-Living-Learning Communities in the residence halls that may be of interest to chemistry majors include Health Sciences, Honors Research Opportunities in Biology & Chemistry, or Women in Science and Engineering.
+Living-Learning Communities in the residence halls that may be of interest to chemistry majors include Health Sciences, Honors Research Opportunities in the Natural/Life Sciences, or Women in Science and Engineering.

 Faculty, Facilities, and Resources

 Department of Chemistry faculty members are well-known at the university and beyond.
 They win a substantial amount of funding for their research, have earned many awards, and hold important leadership positions.

 The recently renovated Chemistry Building has state-of-the-art laboratories, classrooms, and lecture halls.
 You’ll work in laboratories outfitted with computers and instrumentation to facilitate experiments in laser spectroscopy, NMR, or atomic force microscopy.
 You'll also have access to the department's dedicated computer labs, which have workstations that run computational and chemistry software and are maintained by professional staff.
 In addition, you'll be able to use the Chemistry Building's undergraduate lounge and work spaces, which have wireless network access.